Loading...

 and telemetry.update();

-Save the op mode and run it.
 Use the gamepad commands to move the arm to the 90 degree position.
-Once you have the arm properly positioned read the telemetry off the Driver Station to determine the encoder count relative to the position of the arm.
+Once you have the arm properly positioned read the telemetry off the Driver Hub to determine the encoder count relative to the position of the arm.

-the following three lines of cod need to be added to both sections of the Gamepad if/else if
+statement must first have the following three lines of code need to be added:

 When DpadUp